yoyosource/tec1.0/README.md

 ## Conditional Statements

-#### Basic If Statements
+#### Basic 'If' statements
-If you want to do choose what you do use 'if'.
+If you want to choose what you do, use 'if'.
 ```
-// Use an Boolean Expression in the Brackets of the if Statement.
+// Use an Boolean Expression in the Brackets of the 'if' statement.
 if (true) {

 }